wnnawalaniec/chrome-performence-to-gif/README.md

-#What is this?
+## What is this?
 Simple app to extract screens form Google Chrome performance tool and glue them into gif.

-#How to build?
+## How to build?
-**Windows:**
+### Windows

 `gradlew.bat build`

-**Linux**
+### Linux

 `
 chmod +x gradlew
 ./gradlew build
 `

-#How to use it?
+## How to use it?
 1. Open Google Chrome
-2. Press F12 to open Developer Tools
+1. Press F12 to open Developer Tools
-3. Go to Performance tab
+1. Go to Performance tab
-4. Click record button
+1. Click record button
-5. Do some stuff
+1. Do some stuff
-6. Stop recording
+1. Stop recording
-7. Export performance profile to `.json`
+1. Export performance profile to `.json`
-8. Run `java -jar build/libs/gif-maker-1.0-SNAPSHOT.jar ~/profile.json`
+1. Run `java -jar build/libs/gif-maker-1.0-SNAPSHOT.jar ~/profile.json`
-9. Done, checkout `result.gif`
+1. Done, checkout `result.gif`